brando90/ultimate-utils/prompts/writing_ml_research/write_undergrad_ms_research_proposal.md

 Read the LIMA paper to see how they managed to get such a good model with 1000 examples Then we will train a reward model, evaluate how good at is/algined with human preferences is and then use it to label all the paired data (informal statement, formal statment) with two scores for evlauation and training.
+Motivation: The dream is to build an automated mathematician that is powerful enough to automate mathematics, sciencific discovery, and AI safety with an automated mathematician.
+I conjecture formal maths is the only way to create safe AGI because safety requires a "for all" quantifier saying "there is no way AGI will kill humanity".
+That type of statement are impossible to guarantee empirically and only a mathematical formal proof can guarantee it.
+Hence why I think building an automated mathematician is the only way for safe AGI.
+With this in mind, there is tremendous amount of information that hasn't been unlocked in mathematical textbooks written in natural language (informal langauge), hence the paramount importance of autoformalization in line with the LLM's success trained at scale.
 refs:
 AF: https://arxiv.org/abs/2205.12615
 AF video: https://youtu.be/_pqJYnQua58?si=jVliUTqqXTjpeods&t=1